MHaringa/insurancerating/docs/reference/plot_severity_distribution.md

   severity distribution.
 If `NULL`, the overall claim amount distribution is shown.

-- xlab:

-  Optional character string.
-X-axis label.
-If `NULL`, a default is chosen from `claim_amount` and `orientation`.

-- ylab:

-  Optional character string.
-Y-axis label.
-If `NULL`, a default is chosen from `risk_factor`, `claim_amount` and `orientation`.

-- all_claims_label:

-  Character string used as the category label when `risk_factor = NULL`.

-- threshold:

-  Optional numeric scalar.
-If supplied, claims above this threshold are highlighted and a dotted threshold line is shown.

-- show_labels:

-  Logical.
-If `TRUE`, add direct labels for the mean, median and, when supplied, threshold.
-Requires the suggested package `ggrepel`.

-- mean_label:

-  Character string used for the direct mean marker label.
-Default is `"Mean"`.

-- median_label:

-  Character string used for the direct median marker label.
-Default is `"Median"`.

-- threshold_label:

-  Character string used for the optional threshold label.

 - top_n:

   Positive whole number.
 Number of categories to keep after filtering